Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Method

 By analyzing the CME propagation direction and half width, we can determine whether the CME is expected to impact Earth.
 If an Earth impact is predicted, the ensemble propagation provides a distribution of arrival times from which we compute the mean expected arrival time $t_e$ and its standard deviation $\sigma_{t}$.
 To define an expected arrival window, we determine $t_e \pm 2\sigma_{te}$, which corresponds to approximately a 95\% confidence interval under the assumption of a normal distribution.

-An example visualization of an ELEvo simulation on April 23, 2023 is shown in Figure~\ref{fig:elevo}, where the solid half-ellipse indicates the ensemble mean CME front and the shaded region represents the $\pm 2\sigma$ spread resulting from variations in the input parameters.
+An example visualization of an ELEvo multi-CME simulation on April 23, 2023 is shown in Figure~\ref{fig:elevo}, in which several CME fronts are propagated simultaneously, as commonly occurs in operational settings when multiple events are present in the heliosphere.
+For each event the solid half-ellipse indicates the ensemble mean CME front and the shaded region represents the $\pm 2\sigma$ spread resulting from variations in the input parameters.